 - Papanicolau test: this tests helps the diagnosis of cervical cancer.
 It is a vaginal cytology that detects precancerous cells, through a laboratory analysis of a sample.

 - Human papilloma virus test: this uses molecular biology techniques to detect the DNA of the virus.
 This test is used to determine whether or not a person has been infected by a high-risk strain of HPV.

 Also Read: 5 Types of Gynecological Cancers

 - Vaccination: Currently, most HPV vaccination campaigns target girls who are 12 – 13 years old.
 The vaccine protects against the higher-risk strains of the virus.

 There is currently no specific treatment for human papillomavirus.
 In 90% of cases, the body’s immune system will naturally eliminate any remaining traces of the virus within two years.

 However, if you’re looking to get rid of the symptoms, cryotherapy is one of the better treatments for warts, and consists of applying liquid nitrogen to the lesions.
-Once you’ve undergone cryotherapy, it is a good idea to cover the lesions with a patch, or apply salicylic acid drops to them, until they disappear completely.
+Once you’ve undergone cryotherapy, it’s a good idea to cover the lesions with a patch or apply salicylic acid drops to them until they disappear completely.

 You can find more information about the relationship between human papillomavirus infection and oropharyngeal cancer here.